Redmarshall

 Redmarshall is a village and civil parish in the borough of Stockton-on-Tees and ceremonial county of County Durham, England.
 The population as of the 2011 census was 287.

 Redmarshall is situated to the west of Stockton-on-Tees, just north of the A66 road which is one of the main trunk routes through Teesside.
-It is home to the Church of Saint Cuthbert and a pub called The Ship.
+It is home to the Church of Saint Cuthbert.
 It has a green in the centre and roads such as Church Lane, Coniston Crescent and Windermere Avenue, named after waters in the Lake District.
-Ferguson Way is the newest addition to the village.
 A small wood is a short way out of the village and down a bank past Ferguson Way.
 There is a new housing estate called the langtons being built on the old remains of the mains care home.

 History

 Redmarshall was founded in the first half of the twentieth century and was one of the smallest villages in County Durham up until development and construction started in the first half of the 19th century.
 Redmarshall is now home to 350 people living in 130 households.
 Redmarshall has its origins as a farming community over hundreds of years; however, today only two of the original four farms survive with the most recent of the two lost being turned into a care home for the elderly.
 Redmarshall acquired its name from the reed marshes and bogs that exist in the area.